Hospice Frequently Asked Questions

 Is there help for the family and loved ones after the hospice process?

 Partners In Care provides ongoing grief support for family and friends following the death of a loved one.
-Our bereavement groups for adults and children are available to anyone in our community, whether or not their loved ones were in our care.
+Our bereavement groups for adults and children are available to anyone in our community at not cost, whether or not their loved ones were in our care.
+We also offer individual grief counseling.